 At WMP we believe in the power of peer to peer learning, as well as safe spaces to reflect and grow.

 There’s a range of associations, networks and groups supporting our people and WMP has lots of initiatives and schemes to help colleagues develop.

-We have a coaching and mentoring programme, our Aspire to Inspire workshops, a Leadership Promise and a range of supported continuous professional development opportunities through our Learning and Development department.
+We have a coaching and mentoring programme and a range of supported continuous professional development opportunities through our Learning and Development department.

 West Midlands Association of Women in Policing

 The overall strategic aim of the association is “to encourage and enable the women of West Midlands Police to make their full contribution to policing”.
 WMAWP gives members an opportunity to make their voice heard and regularly asks members for their input and feedback on various issues which affect women within the force.